DynTylluan/yourdevilfriends.art/README.md

 # yourdevilfriends.art
-A personal website featuring art and rambling.
+A personal website focused on art and blogging.